GroovinChip/GitHub-Activity-Feed/README.md

 - This project uses Firebase to handle authentication redirect so you will need to [create a Firebase project](console.firebase.google.com), follow the instructions to configure Android and iOS projects, and download their respective google-services files.
+- File an issue or comment on an existing issue to report what you will be working to fix or add
+- When you are ready, open a pull request and request review from me, GroovinChip.